Keyword Clustering: The Ultimate Guide to SEO Success

 If you haven’t set up GSC yet, check out our guide on it.
 It describes the entire process clearly and succinctly.

-Once you’ve successfully set up GSC, go to the Search Results tab in Performance Report and click on Pages.
+Once you’ve successfully set up GSC, go to the Search Results tab in the Performance report and click on Pages.

 Pages tab in GSC